larsreed/jsonschemadocs/README.md

 `java -jar jsondoc.jar SCHEMA /path/to/input/myExtendedSchema.json > myBasicSchema.json`

-If the definition `strict=true` is provided together with SCHEMA, an `additionalProperties: false`-clause is added to all `properties` in the schema.
+If the definition `strict=true` is provided together with SCHEMA, an `additionalProperties: false`-clause is added to all `properties` in the schema, likewise, `additionalItems: false` is added to besides any "items" within an array.
 Strict indicates that no other properties than those explicitly mentioned in the schema are allowed (JSON Schema is normally lax about this).

 Definitions (e.g. conditionals), can be given after the input file name with `name=value`, e.g.